 86 CHAPTER 10.
 SYSTEM DESIGN SPECIFICATION

 Where the locutionary part is the sound, the illocutionary part is the intrinsic message, and the perlocutionary speech act aims to trigger an action.
-Thus in case of the locutionary act, What are your intentions?.
-The illocutionary message is: I want you to tell me that your intentions are, while the perlocutionary aim is that the other vessel will say what its intentions are.
+In case of the locutionary act “What are your intentions?”.
+The illocutionary message is: “I want you to tell me that your intentions are”, while the perlocutionary aim is that the other vessel will say what its intentions are.
 Below the different perlocutionary, illocutionary, and (locutionary) acts in a conversation are shown.
 It should be considered that the MESSAGE itself also has these various acts.

 Other ship pays attention I want other ship to listen to me.